gecrooks/modern-python-template/README.md

 Assuming everything went well, you can now upload a release to pypi proper.
 We can add a [github workflow](.github/workflows/python-publish.yml) to automatically upload new releases tagged on github.
 The only additional configuration is to upload `PYPI_USERNAME` and `PYPI_PASSWORD` to github as secrets (under you repo settings).

-## Conclusion

-By my count we have 13 configuration files (In python, toml, yaml, INI, gitignore, Makefile, and plain text formats), 2 documentation files, one file of unit tests, and 3 files of code (containing 31 lines of code).

 ## Cookiecutter

 Having shorted out our basic module configuration and layout, the next trick is to turn the package into a